jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Did ideology control economics the same way religion once did politics?
 Were people loyal to their personalities instead of their achievements?
 Could someone interfere with a worker's evolution and call themselves a boss and not an antagonist who never faced a worker's or customer's review?
 Why were there so many currencies instead of using Nature's currency?
 Would teachers demand that their students not use the latest technology because those teachers wanted safe jobs for life based on ancient technology?
 Would a person own a tool and not be allowed to repair it?

 Understanding how regular people responded to their evolution being held back is even more confusing.
 They would watch ideological stories on a screen and call that politics.
 They would march in circles, expecting their lives to improve.
-Did parents really raise their kids in suburban isolation while showering them with generic mass-produced items instead of instilling a God-given requirement to evolve better solutions to their specific lives?
+Did parents really raise their kids in suburban isolation while showering them with generic mass-produced items instead of instilling a God-given requirement to evolve better solutions to their specific life?

 The hard truth is yes, we used to live this way.
 I must remember that.
 It's easy to forget that humanity once fought our evolution instead of our natural enemy.

-Our true enemy is Entropy, the catchall term for the continuous change of our environment through ice storms, hurricanes, solar radiation, and everything else, making Life on Earth a constant work in progress.
+Our true enemy is Entropy, the catchall term for the continuous change of our environment through ice storms, hurricanes, solar radiation, and everything else making Life on Earth a constant work in progress.
 For billions of years, every organism has evolved to stay ahead of the nasty, brutish, and short-life Entropy can cause.
 Did humanity think we must not also be vigilant?

 Of course we must!
 Like any animal, Entropy is always on our tail.
 We feel the agony of pain as a blessed warning to avoid chutes and cherish ladders while living on the gameboard of evolution; only by reducing pain can we stay ahead of Entropy's wrath.